lucashaley/lucashaley.github.io/_posts/2020-09-09-scientists-with-cool-names-22-casimir-funk.md

 ---
-title: 'Scientists with Cool Names #22: Casimir Funk'
+published: true
 date: 2020-09-08 17:00:00 -07:00
+title: "Scientists with Cool Names #22: Casimir Funk"
 categories:
   - Nonsense
   - Science
   - ScientistsWithCoolNames
 excerpt: nee Kazimierz.
-splash_image: "/uploads/funk-xxxl.jpg"
+splash_image: /uploads/funk-xxxl.jpg
-posts:
-- 'Scientists with Cool Names #21: Vesto Slipher'
-- 'Scientists with Cool Names #23: Erasmus Smit'
-layout: post
 ---
 Born in Poland, later _discovered vitamins_.
 By feeding rice to pigeons.
-Some of them died*.
+Some of them died[^1].
 For you.

 ![](/uploads/funk-xxxl.jpg)

-\* brown rice is better for you than white rice.
+[^1]: brown rice is better for you than white rice.